UNC Adams School of Dentistry

 Graduate and Advanced Dental Education

 The UNC Adams School of Dentistry is proud to offer many advanced dental education and graduate programs for prospective students to consider, in addition to observer externship opportunities.
 These programs are designed to further the knowledge of students and to provide specialty training in various fields of dentistry.

-The UNC Adams School of Dentistry is currently the largest dental school facility in the nation.
+The UNC Adams School of Dentistry is one of the largest dental school facilities in the nation.
 The school has grown to include several buildings, located within a dynamic health sciences campus.
 Among the school’s buildings are Tarrson Hall, a state-of-the-art clinical teaching facility, and Brauer Hall, which includes patient simulation laboratories and other facilities.
 The majority of the school’s research takes place in Koury Oral Health Sciences, completed in April 2012.
-The 216,000-square-foot facility houses a variety of classroom and lecture spaces, as well as cutting-edge research laboratories, all of which encourage collaborative research and learning experiences.
-The school is equipped with state-of-the-art classrooms, case study rooms, laboratory (simulation and dental material labs), clinical facilities, and Kirkland Auditorium.
+This 216,000-square-foot facility houses a variety of classroom and lecture spaces, as well as cutting-edge research laboratories, all of which encourage collaborative research and learning experiences.
+The school is equipped with state-of-the-art classrooms, case study rooms, simulation laboratories, clinical facilities, and Kirkland Auditorium.
 The school also features an atrium with a media wall, social seating, and dining areas with a food court.

 - M.S. in Dental Hygiene Education